 You can also use broccoli sprout powder.
 If you do, look for a product that is freeze dried.
 Heat will kill the beneficial nutrients.
 If you use powdered sprouts, give your dog …

 50 to 100 lbs … 1,000 mg

-Dandelions are a great way to strengthen your dog’s liver.
+Dandelions are a great way to enhance your dog’s liver function.
 As they start to come up in spring, pick some of the young leaves.
 Try to harvest the leaves before the plant buds.
 Once the buds appear the leaves will taste bitter.

 Herbalists Gregory L Tilford and Mary L Wulff recommend drying the leaves before using them.
 You can do this outdoors by placing the leaves on a drying screen (or use a window screen covered with cheesecloth) in the shade for three or four days.
 If you want to dry the leaves indoors, tie them in a bundle and hang them in a dry airy spot until they’re crackly-dry.

 Feed your dog 1 teaspoon of the dried herb daily per 20 lbs of your dog's body weight, stirring it into your dog’s food.